How to Name an App or Anything Else

 - Purrfect Pawlish

-So here’s the approach I use now, to avoid “samey” names:
+Nowadays, here’s the approach I use to avoid “samey” names:

 - Make a list of the names already out there in the same category.

-- Put them in groups, to see if there are common trends.
+- Put them in groups, to see what the trends are.

 - Think of new names that break away from those trends.

-For example, when I was coming up with a name for my tabletop roleplaying app, a lot of the existing apps had names like MapTool and D20Pro.
-Very techy-sounding.
+For example, when I was coming up with a name for my tabletop roleplaying app, a lot of the existing apps had techy-sounding or literal names like MapTool and D20Pro.

 So I named my app Fabletop — a portmanteau that captures the storytelling side of tabletop roleplaying.

-When I named my programming language, it was almost the opposite problem.
-There were already a lot of friendly-sounding names like Crystal, Rust, and Elm.
+When I was naming my programming language, the landscape was filled with a lot of natural-sounding names like Crystal, Rust, Python, and Elm.

-Instead, I opted to go with THT.
-Acronyms were the norm in the computer world until the 80's but had since fallen out of style, so I guess you could say it is retro.
-It also clearly embraces its PHP origin.
+Acronyms like ALGOL and BASIC were the norm in the computer world until the 80's, but have since fallen out of style, so it is a bit retro.

 Back to the pet grooming example.

-To stand out from the crowd of cutesy puns, I would brainstorm ideas that are more serious sounding:
+To stand out from the crowd of cutesy puns, I might consider ideas that appear more serious:

 - J.W.
 Lesko, Pet Stylist

-As a bonus, a unique name can suggest a unified approach to your services, pricing, interior design, etc.
+A good, unique name can also guide your overall positioning — a unified approach to your services, pricing, design, etc. that makes it memorable for your customers.

 For more about naming and branding, I highly recommend this guide: